Drew Rogers

 Overview

 Old Elm, a male-only club on Chicago’s north side, has one of the country’s most unique design pedigrees.
 British architect Harry S. Colt laid out the course in 1913 on one of his few visits to the U.S., collaborating on-site with Donald Ross, who to that point had designed courses in the Northeast and at Pinehurst but was not nationally known.
 After Colt departed, Ross, consulting Colt’s drawings and design notes, oversaw the construction of the holes.
-Over the last decade architect Drew Rogers has helped reclaim the property’s original spaciousness by removing hundreds of trees that had begun to clog the holes and expand fairways and greens.
-He also, with the help of designer/shaper Dave Zinkand, recreated the rough and rugged bunker edging that Colt was known for in his best U.K. designs.
-Their work has reestablished Old Elm as one of the top courses in the greater Chicago market.
+Over the last decade, architect Drew Rogers has helped reclaim the property’s original spaciousness by removing hundreds of trees that had begun to clog the holes and expand fairways and greens.
+With the help of designer Dave Zinkand, they recreated the rough and rugged bunker edging that Colt was known for in his best U.K. designs.
+Their work has reestablished Old Elm as one of the top courses in the golf-rich Chicago area.

 About